Subscribe Now: 1 Full Year for Only $6.95!

 - EXIT 75A (Kirkman Road South) is the confusingly-numbered exit accessible from I-4 westbound, which leads drivers to Kirkman Road just south of Universal, and several blocks east of the other 75A.
 It does not provide direct access to Universal Orlando, but is the closest exit to the shopping and attractions on north International Drive.

 - EXIT 75B (Kirkman Road North) leads drivers north past the Kirkman Road entrance on the east side of Universal Orlando Resort.
 This is the closest exit to the Portofino Bay and Hard Rock hotels, as well as most off-site hotels within walking distance.
 Drivers coming from I-4 eastbound take a left-hand exit, and make an immediate left into the resort.
-Those coming from I-4 westbound have a barrier preventing the left, but can make a right onto Major Boulevard, followed by a quick U-turn back towards Universal.
+Those coming from I-4 westbound will find a barrier limiting access to the first left, but can make a right onto Major Boulevard, followed by a quick U-turn back towards Universal.
 Alternatively, make the next left onto Vineland Road, then turn left onto Universal Boulevard to enter the resort from the north.

 - EXIT 78 (Conroy Road/Millenia) is an option for westbound drivers when traffic is backed up approaching the Turnpike.
 Make a right off the exit (at the Holy Land religious theme park), then make an immediate left onto Vineland Road.
-Universal will be on your left immediately after crossing Kirkman Road.
+Universal Boulevard will be your second left after crossing Kirkman Road.